gavinhoward/bc/README.md

 ## Language

-This `bc` is written in pure ISO C99.
+This `bc` is written in pure ISO C99, using POSIX 2008 API's.

 ## Commit Messages